Rajesh-1279/Tata_GenAI_JobSimulation/README.md

 My Goal: I needed to dig into their data, figure out who was missing payments, and then design an AI-driven strategy to fix the collection process without being intrusive.

+# Tasks 1
+In this task, you will conduct an EDA on Geldium’s dataset to help Tata iQ’s analytics team and Geldium’s decision-makers understand the current state of their data.
+Your analysis will shape how the company refines its delinquency risk model and improves its intervention strategies.

+# Tassk 2
+Now that you’ve explored Geldium’s dataset and conducted EDA, it’s time to take the next step: outline a predictive modeling approach to forecast which customers are most at risk of delinquency.

+Your goal is to use GenAI tools (like ChatGPT, Google Gemini, or DeepSeek) to help scaffold a predictive model concept, select an appropriate modeling approach, and plan how you would evaluate its performance.

+# Task 3
+Your job is to translate your predictive findings into a clear, stakeholder-ready report for Geldium’s Head of Collections.
+This report will be used to inform the team’s next steps and shape how they apply AI insights in their decision-making.

+# Task 4
+In this task, you’ll create a PowerPoint that outlines your proposed AI-powered collections system.
+This isn’t a technical system architecture — it’s a high-level strategy describing:

+1. How the system would work
+2. What ethical and regulatory guardrails it needs
+3. How its success would be measured

 # 🛠️ What I Actually Did

 This simulation wasn't just about writing code; it was about solving problems.
 Here is the breakdown of my four-stage process: